NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 ### Database Migrations
 See?
 I promised we'd come back to these.
 To reiterate: if new code is needed to handle the database migrations, *it must be deployed first*.
 In practice though, you're likely dropping a table, or adding a table/column.
 For the removal case, we remove it from code, deploy, then deploy again (or later) with the drop migration.
 For the addition case, we would typically add it as nullable or unused in code.
 If it needs to be `not null`, a foreign key, etc. we'd do that in a later deploy as well.

-The database migrator we use is a very simple repo we could open source, but honestly there are dozens out there and the "same migration against n databases" is fairly specific.
+The database migrator we use is a very simple repo we could open source, but honestly, there are dozens out there and the "same migration against n databases" is fairly specific.
 The others are probably much better and ours is very specific to *only* our needs.
 The migrator connects to the Sites database, gets the list of databases to run against, and executes all migrations against every one (running multiple databases in parallel).
 This is done by looking at the passed-in migrations folder and loading it (once) as well as hashing the contents of every file.
 Each database has a `Migrations` table that keeps track of what has already been run.
 It looks like this (descending order):

 ![Migrations Table]({{ site.contenturl }}SO-Deployment-Migrations-Table.png)